mmervecerit/bounswe2017group6/README.md

-# bounswe2017group6
+# Cmpe 352/451 Group 6

 Welcome to our github page!
-You can access our research via our [Wiki page](https://github.com/bounswe/bounswe2017group6/wiki/).
+You can see our [Wiki page](https://github.com/bounswe/bounswe2017group6/wiki/) here.

 ## Team Members